 This is a 33 hour program.
 The 21 core course hours provide a solid foundation of information and skills for anyone with leadership responsibilities.
 A concentration area of 12 hours expands the individuals’ knowledge in a career field based on current and/or future career goals.
 The 21 hour core includes courses in leadership, group/team development, human development, diversity, research, legal/ethical issues, and interpersonal processes.
 Each course focuses on application of information to you and to your leadership role.

 DescriptionThe Master of Science in Information Systems (MSIS) prepares individuals for management careers in the vast and growing field of information systems.
 This field includes such diverse areas as software development, information management, data analysis, information security, information systems architecture, system planning and systems analysis, to name a few.
-Contact Dr. Antony for more information on receiving a free admission application!
+Contact Dr. Antony for more information.

 The primary goal of the Library Media Program is to prepare graduate students for service as certified school library media specialists, grades P-12, but the courses available through the program may be applied in many contexts, including continuing education for librarians in all kinds of libraries, and for teachers.
 The degree is open to applicants who are certified as teachers, and to those who do not have a teaching certificate.
 For those who have already earned their first master’s degree, this program will qualify them for a rank change in addition to allowing them to obtain an actual degree that is much more likely to be recognized out-of-state.